 Investments in a private equity fund are different from most other investments.
 There is an initial minimum contribution, called a capital subscription.
 Afterwards, the fund will issue calls for additional capital for which the investors have already committed to.
-The total amount of the commitment is referred to as committed capital.
-The PPM will generally list a capital call policy that outlines the manner in which additional capital will be requested.
-For instance, the capital call policy may require that the installment be paid within 30 days of the call notice, that each call notice will not be greater than 25% of the total capital commitment, and that the total capital commitment will be required within the 1st 5 years of the fund.
-The total amount already paid is referred to as the paid-in capital.
+The total commitment amount is called committed capital.
+The PPM may list a capital call policy outlining how additional capital will be requested.
+For instance, the capital call policy may require that the installment be paid within 30 days of the call notice, that each call notice will not exceed 25% of the total capital commitment, and that the total capital commitment will be required within the 1st 5 years of the fund.
+The total amount already paid is the paid-in capital.
 The vintage year is the year in which capital is 1st drawn down.

 The PPM also lists the number of private companies that will be included in the fund, usually 15 to 18.
 The fund hopes to earn a return of 50 to 70% for at least 1 out of 10 companies — what is sometimes called the venture utopia firm.
-Another 4 out of the 10 companies are expected to survive but not thrive, and they are sometimes referred to as the living dead.
+Another 4 out of the 10 companies are expected to survive but not thrive, sometimes called the living dead.
 Half of the companies are expected to fail and are referred to, appropriately enough, as black hole investments.
 Overall, a typical private equity fund hopes to achieve a 25 to 25% annualized return, a return high enough to compensate the investors for the higher risk.